easyretrofit/retrofit-spring-boot-starter/README.md

 You can see the effect I want from the fourth step of introduction

 ## How to use it
-1. add `@EnableRetrofit` to your Spring boot Starter Class
+1. add `@EnableRetrofit` to your Spring boot Starter Class, create a config class for Retrofit
 ```
 @EnableRetrofit
 @Slf4j